 Best Practices

-Good: “Three buttons arranged horizontally at the bottom” Less Good: “Check the buttons are correct”Consider Parameter Variations
+Good: “Cache hit if three buttons are arranged horizontally at the bottom of the form.”
+Less Good: “Check the buttons are correct”Explicitly State What to Ignore

-Consider adding custom instructions when:- A step frequently has false positives or negatives
+Consider adding a custom prompt when:- A step frequently has false positives or negatives

 - The validation criteria are subtle or nuanced